exercism/go/README.md

 if you are unfamiliar with Go workspaces and GOPATH.
 As an example, if you have `$HOME/dev` on your GOPATH, you should cd to `$HOME/dev/src/github.com/<you>` to type the clone command:
 `git clone https://github.com/<you>/xgo`.
-Test your clone by cding to the xgo directory and typing `go test ./...`.
+Test your clone by cding to the xgo directory and typing `bin/test-without-stubs`.
 You should see tests pass for all exercises.
-(Oh wait, do you see the error message from paasio?
-Try what it says, `go test -cpu 2 ./...`.
-Tests should be clean now.)

 ## Contributing Guide